SonyCSLParis/ssl-singer-identity/README.md

 Singer Identity Representation Learning using Self-Supervised Techniques
 ==============================

-This repository contains the code and models of the paper: [Singer Identity Representation Learning using Self-Supervised Techniques PUT LINK TO THE PAPER](link_to_the_paper).
+This repository contains the code and models of the paper: [Singer Identity Representation Learning using Self-Supervised Techniques](https://hal.science/hal-04186048v1).

 You can find additional visualizations of the singer embeddings and supplementary material [here](https://sites.google.com/view/singer-representation-learning).